What’s new, updated Oct. 8, 2018:

 CDOT also recommends getting over to the Steele Street/Vasquez Boulevard exit and making a near-u-turn just north of the viaduct.
 All three options are laid out here:

-By the time Monday commuters head to work, the first stretch of roadway related to the I-70 expansion project will be shut down.
+As of Monday, Sept.
+17, the first stretch of roadway related to the I-70 expansion project was shut down.

-CDOT announced that 46th Avenue, the street that runs beneath the viaduct, will close between Brighton Boulevard and York Street.
+CDOT announced that 46th Avenue, the street that runs beneath the viaduct, closed between Brighton Boulevard and York Street.
 It’s that little section that dives down beneath the railroad tracks and was painted up with murals in 2016.

 CDOT spokesperson Rebecca White, said drivers will still be able to get onto I-70 westbound at York Street for now.
 That onramp will close in a month or so.
 Also, probably in three or four months, CDOT will close 46th Avenue’s eastbound lanes.
 Right now, east and westbound traffic is divided on either side of the viaduct’s support pillars.
 When the southern, eastbound lanes close, traffic will continue going both east and west on what is now the northern, westbound side.